Early Excellence

 Deepen your knowledge around continuous provision in KS1 with our Rethinking the Learning Environment in Key Stage One course which focuses on developing your environment and pedagogy.

-If you would like practical support with the planning of each area of provision in KS1, explore our Guide to Continuous Provision 5-7 years or download a our KS1 Small World & Blocks Provision Guide as an example.
+If you would like practical support with the planning of each area of provision in KS1, explore our Guide to Continuous Provision 5-7 years or download our KS1 Small World & Blocks Provision Guide as an example.

 Join our community today